iamzhaihy/udacity-fend-arcade-game/README.md

+### What are the rules?

+It is really simple.
+To move the character, you just need to press the arrow keys.
+The goal is to avoid the bugs and get to the river.
+The counter down below will show you game scores.
+Good luck!

 ### Notice

 1. All the things you need is in the compressed file.
 If the file was damaged or corrupted, you can find a copy on my Github.
 2. I will add more features to this game after I learn more about JavaScript.
+3. Feel free to play with it, you can replace the pictures with your own ones (please do not illegally use others' artworks).
+You can also add new member functions to `Player`, maybe a function called `sprayPesticide`?
+It is up to you.